erickmerchant/handcraft/README.md

 });
 ```

+#### node.prepend(...children)

+Like `append`, but for prepending children to a _node_.
+Each child can be a string, a DOM element, or a _node_.
+Children are initially prepended, but on update their position is maintained.
+Returns the _node_ for chaining.
+Though it's not necessary you may want to also import dom/_nodes.js, to reduce network waterfall.

 #### node.on(name, callback, options = {})

 Set an event handler.
 Has the same signature as `addEventListener` but the first parameter can also be an array to set the same handler for multiple event types.
 Returns the _node_ for chaining.